Er Ir And Re Verbs

 IR Verbs: A Slightly Different Tune

 IR verbs, while less common than er verbs, follow a similar, yet distinct, conjugation pattern.
 Their infinitive form ends in -ir, like finir (to finish), choisir (to choose), and agir (to act).
-However, unlike er verbs, ir verbs often exhibit more irregularities, especially in their present tense conjugations.
+Still, unlike er verbs, ir verbs often exhibit more irregularities, especially in their present tense conjugations.

 Regular IR Verbs: Conjugation and Exceptions